defold/doc/docs/en/manuals/gui.md

 : The texture to draw on the node.
 This is a reference to an image or animation in an atlas or tile source.

 Material (box, pie nodes, text and particlefx nodes)
 : The material to use when drawing the node.
-This can either be a material added to the Materials section of the outline or left blank to use the default material assigned to the GUI component.
+This can either be a material added to the Materials section of the *Outline* or left blank to use the default material assigned to the GUI component.

 Slice 9 (box nodes)
 : Set to preserve the pixel size of the node's texture around the edges when the node is resized.
 See the [Box node documentation](/manuals/gui-box) for details.